emberjs/rfcs/text/0938-strict-es-module-support.md

  - it probably requires changes (or elimination) of initializers and instance-initializers

-For all those reasons I don't think Option 3 is immediately viable.
-However, I do think we should ensure that all the changes we're asking the community to adopt are durable changes that prepare them for that world.
-The changes in this RFC are all things we can be confident are necessary.
+For all those reasons I don't think Option 3 is immediately viable for many apps.
+But we should make it *possible* to use Ember in this way, even if we're not ready yet to deprecate the older way.

 ## Unresolved Questions

-Should we tackle FastBoot.require?
+- Should we tackle FastBoot.require?

+- Need to write about ember-auto-import
+   - it can probably give you an explicit set of modules to put into Resolver.
+I would rather do that than let it use some secret handshake to sneak things into EMBER_COMPAT_MODULES.
+   - we should clarify where the CJS interoperability happens.
+Today we can be sloppy because ember-auto-import only needs to output AMD.
+But we want it to output modules, so it needs to do CJS-to-ESM conversion when needed.
+(This would resolve the long-standing issue that it's surprising that ember-auto-import gets the CJS versions of libraries that also offer an ESM version, since what the user *writes* is ESM, when what runs is really CJS+AMD compatibility.)